EDUCBA Logo

 How to Modify the Formatting Design in AutoFormat?

-In order to modify the formatted design in AutoFormat, there are only 6 limited formatting components, as mentioned earlier, which can be added or removed with a combination of 6 different components or single as well.
+To modify the formatted design in AutoFormat, there are only 6 limited formatting components, as mentioned earlier, which can be added or removed with a combination of 6 different or single components.

 Follow the below steps to modify the formatting design while using AutoFormat function.